 Interesting: Pictures with hygiene masks were widespread in 2021 - from mid-2022 we hardly find any such uploads.
 Group pictures with more than one person are extremely rare, they only occur in 0.09% of all uploads.

-The quality checks have proven to be an effective and cost-effective means of filtering out obviously bad photos and avoiding later rejection in the manual quality control.
-Since the photo of 7.5% of people is automatically rejected at least once, we assume that the quality checks can reduce the rejection rate in the manual quality control by about one third (5 out of 15 percentage points).
+The quality checks have proven to be an effective and inexpensive means of filtering out obviously bad photos and avoiding subsequent rejection in manual quality control.
+Since the photo is automatically rejected at least once for 7.5% of people, we assume that the quality checks can reduce the rejection rate in manual quality control by around a third (5 out of 15 percentage points).

 The data originates from various Photo Collect instances from spring 2023.
 The analysis is based on approximately 23,000 photos.